Chronic Disease Prevention

 Smoking is not a habit; rather it is an addiction to nicotine – one of the world’s most powerful drugs.
 If you or someone you know is trying to quit smoking there is help available.
 Research shows that approximately 70% of people who smoke have thought about quitting or want to quit.

-In an effort to support a healthy environment for our patients, families, staff, and volunteers, the Health Sciences Centre’s grounds are 100% smoke-free.
+In an effort to support a healthy environment for our patients, families, staff, and volunteers, our Hospital’s grounds are 100% smoke-free.
 For more information on how you can quit smoking and about our Smoke-Free Together initiative.

 Source: Canadian Cancer Society

 Healthy living means all things in moderation – and that includes drinking alcohol.
 Recent reports show that drinking more than the recommended amount of alcohol can increase your risk of liver disease, cardiovascular disease, and some types of cancer.